 This study focuses on primary productivity in the Indian Ocean for the last glacial-interglacial cycle as simulated by the IPSL-CM5A-LR coupled model.
-Figure 2 shows the seasonal cycle of productivity for three observed present-day productivity (data from SeaWIFS 1998-2014 (Lévy et al., 2007)) for two areas in the Arabian Sea: a coastal area in the western Arabian Sea (Fig. 2a, orange area), an area that covers the central-east Arabian Sea and a northern region (Fig. 2a, grey area) and a northern region (60E-68E, 20N-68N).
-Productivity black box).
+Figure 2 shows the seasonal cycle of observed present-day productivity (data from SeaWIFS 1998-2014 (Lévy et al., 2007)) for two areas in the Arabian Sea: a coastal area in the western Arabian Sea (Fig. 2a, orange

+- 5 area) and a northern region (Fig. 2a, black box).
 Current-day productivity has two periods of bloom: one in summer and one in winter.
-In both the coastal and central regionsthe coastal Arabian Sea, the summer season is the most productive period of the year (Fig. 2b) and contributes the most to the sediments bulk bulk sediment composition.
+In the coastal Arabian Sea, the summer season is the most productive period of the year (Fig. 2b) and contributes the most to the bulk sediment composition.
 In the northern Arabian Sea, both seasons are equally productive in the data (Fig. 2b).
-In boreal winter, the mechanisms behind productivity changes peaks are different compared to summer ones.
-The the summer maxima, the winds reverse and nutrients are brought to the surface thanks to blow from the north-east to the south-west.
-The presence of strong southward winds generates a convective overturning which induces vertical mixing and advected from the central sea to the coast. brings nutrients to the surface.
-During this period, productivity is high in the north-western Arabian Sea (Fig.dashed line in figure 2b).
-Following these observations, we focus our analyses on the boreal summer season, defined as June-July-August-September (JJAS) to account for the whole summer monsoon, and we will especially analyse the coastal and central areas (orange and grey shadings on fig. Arabian Sea (orange area on figure 2a).
+In boreal winter, the mechanisms behind productivity peaks are different compared to the summer maxima, the winds reverse and blow from the north-east to the south-west.
+The presence of strong southward winds generates a convective overturning - 10 which induces vertical mixing and brings nutrients to the surface.
+During this period, productivity is high in the north-western Arabian Sea (dashed line in figure 2b).
+Following these observations, we focus our analyses on the boreal summer season, defined as June-July-August-September (JJAS) to account for the whole summer monsoon, and we will especially analyse the coastal Arabian Sea (orange area on figure 2a).

-A comparative global evaluation of the marine bio-geochemical component of the ESM has been published in Seférian et al. (2013).
+A comparative global evaluation of the marine bio-geochemical component of the ESM has been published in Séférian 15 et al. (2013).
 Even if the model poorly represents the deep-ocean circulation, especially in the Southern Ocean, it has a quite good representation of annual wind patterns, wind stress, mixed-layer depth and geostrophic circulation.
-The model is able to represent the global ocean biological fields such as macro-nutrients, with correlations higher than 0.9, and surface chlorophyll concentration, with a correlation coefficient of 0.42 (?)(Seférian et al., 2013).
+The model is able to represent the global ocean biological fields such as macro-nutrients, with correlations higher than 0.9, and surface chlorophyll concentration, with a correlation coefficient of 0.42 (Séférian et al., 2013).
 We focus here on the representation of the physical processes and productivity distributions in the Indian Ocean, especially in the Arabian Sea.
-We use satellite products from remote sensing by NASA?'s Sea-viewing Field-of-view Sensor (SeaWIFS) during the period 1998-2005 for processed with the VGPM algorithm (Behrenfeld and Falkowski, 1997) to obtain monthly productivity (Lévy et al., 2007)and-, the NOAA Multiple-Satellite 1995-2005 climatological cycle for wind intensity and wind stress (Zhang, 2006) and the ERA-interim re-analysis (1979-2014) for sea surface temperature (SST) (Dee et al., 2011).
-We compute the observed and modelled modeled wind stress curl intensity from the wind stress data and model output, respectively.
-We compare the observations to the pre-industrial (CTRL) simulation outputs.
+We use satellite products from

+20 remote sensing by NASA's Sea-viewing Field-of-view Sensor (SeaWIFS) during the period 1998-2005 processed with the VGPM algorithm (Behrenfeld and Falkowski, 1997) to obtain monthly productivity (Lévy et al., 2007), the NOAA Multiple-Satellite 1995-2005 climatological cycle for wind intensity and wind stress (Zhang, 2006) and the ERA-interim re-analysis (1979-2014) for sea surface temperature (SST) (Dee et al., 2011).
+We compute the observed and modeled wind stress curl intensity from the wind stress data and model output, respectively.
+We compare the observations to the pre-industrial (CTRL) 25 simulation outputs.